Ebube-Ochemba/AidAlley/README.md

 > Key features include viewing detailed event information, receiving notifications, and tracking volunteer hours efficiently.

 ## The Premise
-This project is our Portfolio Project, concluding our Foundations Year at [Alx Africa](https://www.alxafrica.com/).
+This project is the **MVP** of our Portfolio Project, concluding our Foundations Year at [Alx Africa](https://www.alxafrica.com/).
 We were able to choose who we wanted to work with and what we wanted to work on, as long as we present a working program at the end of the three weeks of development.

 ### Blogpost
 > Coming Soon!!!